Besan Halwa Recipe (Soft, Smooth & Ready in 25 Minutes)

 Sugara nd cardamom powder added to the pan.

-Cook for 5-6 minutes until the ghee starts to separate from the sides of the pan and halwa starts to leave the edges of the pan.
-Stir continuously while cooking.
+Step 6: Cook for 5-6 minutes, until the ghee starts to separate from the sides of the pan and the halwa begins to leave the edges.
+Garnish the ready halwa with slivered almonds and pistachios, and serve hot.

 Ready besan halwa.